'tools' Category

 unbuzzed

-I’m underwhelmed by Buzz for several reasons.
-(1) big hype, (2) little privacy, (3) harder to kill than a zombie.
-Here are some tips on how to undo what Google did.
+I’m underwhelmed by Buzz for several reasons: (1) big hype, (2) little privacy, (3) harder to kill than a zombie.
+At the end of this post, you’ll find some tips on how to undo what Google did.

 trying Toobla